 - The measured results show that the Language Studio™ custom MT engine was considerably better in terms of translator productivity and produced a final product that had fewer errors because of the higher quality raw MT output provided to the post-editors.

 - The following table summarizes the key results for both the raw MT and the final post-edited MT:

 Omnilingua has already seen translation quality from the first version of their Language Studio™ custom MT engine improve beyond the above levels by providing basic feedback using the tools provided by Omniscien Technologies.
 As Omnilingua continues to periodically measure quality, it is expected that the metrics will show further improvement in the metrics specified above.

 We found that 52% of the raw original output from Omniscien Technologies had no errors at all

 – which is great for an initial engine.

 There were far fewer errors produced by the Language Studio™ custom MT engine than the competitor’s legacy MT engine.
-Notably there were fewer wrong meanings, structural errors and wrong terms in the Language Studio™ custom MT engine, that were “typical SMT problems” in the competitor’s legacy MT engine.
+Notably, there were fewer wrong meanings, structural errors and wrong terms in the Language Studio™ custom MT engine, which were “typical SMT problems” in the competitor’s legacy MT engine.

 – Kevin Nelson, Omnilingua Worldwide